serilog-archive/serilog-sinks-literate/README.md

 ### XML `<appSettings>` configuration

-To use the rolling file sink with the [Serilog.Settings.AppSettings](https://github.com/serilog/serilog-settings-appsettings) package, first install that package if you haven't already done so:
+To use the literate console sink with the [Serilog.Settings.AppSettings](https://github.com/serilog/serilog-settings-appsettings) package, first install that package if you haven't already done so:

 ```powershell
 Install-Package Serilog.Settings.AppSettings